codeclimate/codeclimate-rubocop/config/contents/style/negated_if_else_condition.md

-This cop checks for uses of `if-else` and ternary operators with a negated condition which can be simplified by inverting condition and swapping branches.
+Checks for uses of `if-else` and ternary operators with a negated condition which can be simplified by inverting condition and swapping branches.

 ### Example: